mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

   &(&1 + 2)
 ```

-The capture `&` operator can be used to create a lambda definition without explicitely naming the function arguments.
+The capture `&` operator can be used to create a lambda definition without explicitly naming the function arguments.
 In this case, `&1` serves as a placeholder for the first argument (`x` in the _classic_ lambda definition).
 The example above creates a one-arity lambda, but we could also create a two arity lambda:

 ```elixir